Use the Lexology Navigator tool to compare the answers in this article with those from 20+ other jurisdictions.

 Austrian law does not explicitly provide for the consolidation of arbitral proceedings.
 However, the parties and the arbitral tribunal can freely agree on consolidating proceedings.

-The Vienna International Arbitral Centre Rules of Arbitration and Conciliation (‘Vienna Rules’) specifically address the consolidation of proceedings.
+The Vienna International Arbitral Centre Rules of Arbitration and Mediation (‘Vienna Rules’) specifically address the consolidation of proceedings.
 Article 15(1) of the Vienna Rules provides that two or more arbitral proceedings may be consolidated if the parties agree to the consolidation or the same arbitrators were appointed in all of the proceedings.
 In addition, the seat of arbitration needs to be the same in all of the arbitration agreements on which the claims are based.

 Choice of law